HMRC Electric Car Mileage Rates 2025: Essential Guide for UK Employers

 1. Employees Using Personal Electric Cars

-The Approved Mileage Allowance Payments (AMAP) rate applies to employees who use their personal electric vehicles for work.
-The advisory fuel rates for AMAPs are the same as petrol and diesel car rates for the 2023/2024 tax year:
+The Approved Mileage Allowance Payments (AMAP) scheme applies to employees who use their own electric vehicle for business travel.
+AMAP rates are the same for petrol, diesel, hybrid, and electric cars in the 2025/26 tax year:

 2. Employees Using Electric Company Cars